redpanda-data/cloud-examples/customer-managed/azure/privatelink/README.md

 ## Provisioning Redpanda with Private Link

-To provision a redpanda with private link there is currently only API support with UX support coming soon.
+To provision a private Redpanda cluster with Private Link you must use the API.
+UI support is coming soon.

 ### Environment setup